kern/hackbot/README.md

 *Note:* This process is annoying.
 Please consider [implementing this through a web-based OAuth flow][oauth-issue].

-You'll need to set a few configuration options before using the hackbot in `config.json`.
-Add your Facebook Group ID, the refresh rate in milliseconds, and the IDs of the group's moderators to the configuration file.
+You'll need to set a few configuration options before using Hackbot: your Facebook Group ID, the refresh rate in milliseconds (5s is a good number), and the IDs of the group's moderators to the configuration file.

 To generate an access token, open up the [Facebook Graph API Explorer][explorer] and make sure you're using a custom application.
 Click "Get Access Token" and make sure the `user_managed_groups` and `publish_actions` permissions are ticked.

 <img src="https://raw.githubusercontent.com/kern/hackbot/master/resources/user_managed_groups.png" alt="user_managed_groups permission" width="555" />

 <img src="https://raw.githubusercontent.com/kern/hackbot/master/resources/publish_actions.png" alt="publish_actions permission" width="555" />

 Click the blue "Get Access Token" in the modal.
 Copy the short-lived access token and navigate in your browser to the following URL:

     https://graph.facebook.com/oauth/access_token?
         client_id=APP_ID&